essentialkaos/pkgre/readme.md

 _You can set this property for earlier versions as well._

 For support fetching sources without this git configuration, we must proxy all content from source repository through our servers.
-This is **ABSOLUTELY NOT SECURE** and theoretically, allow to us modify the source code (_currently we just redirect the request to Github, without touching any byte of source code_).
+This is **ABSOLUTELY NOT SECURE** and theoretically, allow to us modify the source code (_currently we just redirect all requests to Github, execept request's from GoDoc service_).

 ### Routing examples